oleiade/trousseau/README.rst

 *Trousseau* is an encrypted (*gpg*) key-value store file.
 It is designed to be easily manipulated and imported/exported on multiple remote storage sources.

-It was built with private keys transportation and sharing across a servers (or cowers, there nodes after all).
-However it could be useful to anyone who needs to store and eventualy share sensitive datas(passwords, banking credentials sensitive personal informations, ...).
+It was built with private keys transportation and sharing across servers (or coworkers, they're nodes after all).
+However it could be useful to anyone who needs to store and eventualy share sensitive datas (passwords, banking credentials sensitive personal informations, ...).

 As of today *Trousseau* exposes a **push** - **pull interface to amazon S3 storage, but more are to come (Scp, Ftp, Dropbox, GDrive).